mrettl/conforce/doc/source/index.rst

     :width: 400
     :alt: conforce logo

-Conforce computes computes nodal configurational (or material) forces from the displacement, stress, and energy density fields for finite elements.
+Conforce computes nodal configurational (or material) forces from the displacement, stress, and energy density fields for finite elements.
 It is implemented as a Python 3 package and as an Abaqus plug-in.
 The implementation is based on the paper "On material forces and finite element discretizations" by Mueller [1]_.
 Configurational forces correspond to the change in energy density when some geometry measure is changed.